 The morning prayers were a nightmare for me as our father would wake us all up by 5:30 AM and he would begin the prayer with us in chorus.
 I always felt that the morning prayers were much longer than the evening prayers.
 After the prayers, we had to brush our teeth and get cracking with the household chores.
 Our father would distribute each one of us a task and later our eldest brother when he turned a teen took over the responsibility.
 By that time our father would have gone to milk the cows and clean up the cowshed.

-My main chore when I came on vacation was to draw the water out of the well in the courtyard using the pulley-rope-bucket system.
+My main chore when I came on vacation was to draw water out of the well in the courtyard using the pulley-rope-bucket system.
 In those days we did not have the pumping facility.
 This was the toughest chore among all and as I was away most of the year at school, my brothers wanted a relief and I did not mind it.
-The drawing of water would begin by 6 AM and would end only by 9 AM as the water was needed for drinking, cooking, bathing, washing and also for the animals in the shed.
-The last requirement of water was for my mother to bathe before setting out to the school and by that time everyone else would have left home for their schools/ university.
-This water drawing chore continued till I turned a teen as by that time a pump set was installed with pipes to distribute water to the kitchen, the bathroom and to the cowshed.
+Drawing of water would begin by 6 AM and would end only by 9 AM as water was needed for drinking, cooking, bathing, washing and also for the animals in the shed.
+Last requirement of water was for my mother to bathe before setting out to the school and by that time everyone else would have left home for their schools/ university.
+This water drawing chore continued till I turned a teen as by that time a pump set was installed with pipes to distribute water to the kitchen, bathrooms and to the cowshed.
 During our last visit home, I wanted to show our son the pulley-rope-bucket system, but I could not find it anywhere.